2022-2023 Academic Writing classes for students in their first year

 Discussion Thesis Proposal

 Imagine a possible topic/object of research for your thesis.
 Write a description of the topic in 300 - 400 words.
-Consider following aspects: factual information about the topic; situating the topic and your own investment in it; the questions you have towards the topic; possible theoretical perspectives.
+Consider following aspects: factual information about the topic; situating the topic and your own investment in it; possible theoretical perspectives.